xbokmd/plastilinn/docs/xBoK/sections/Analysis.md

 - ## 🔍 Definition
   - The process of examining and evaluating the different components of the business model to identify their importance and coherence and determine the risks it entails.
 - ## 📰 Content type
-  - Content is of type text.
+  - Content is of type text
 - ## 🔑 Keys

 - ## 🤖 innCoPilot